This Is Wonderland: Season 2 (2005)

+Season 3 (2005–06)

 Broadcast

 Within Canada, reruns of This Is Wonderland were broadcast on CBC's specialty channel Country Canada (later rebranded as Bold).

 The syndication began airing on South African network M-Net Series on July 7, 2009.
 The series also became available on VisionTV.

 Reception

 Awards and nominations

 During the series' run, four Gemini Awards were awarded to members of the cast.
 Michael Murphy (as Judge Maxwell Fraser) won Best Performance by an Actor in a Featured Supporting Role in a Dramatic Series in 2004 and 2005; Cara Pifko (as Alice DeRaey) won Best Performance by an Actress in a Continuing Leading Dramatic Role in 2005; and Michael Riley (as Eliot Sacks) won Best Performance by an Actor in a Continuing Leading Dramatic Role in 2005.

 This Is Wonderland received twelve Gemini nominations, including Best Dramatic Series (in 2006).

 Home media

 The first season was released on DVD in Region 1 on September 6, 2005.
 Seasons two and three have not been released on DVD.